anahid-bauer/anahid-bauer/README.md

 - My primary interests are Labor Economics, Industrial Organization and Economics of Innovation.
 - You can find my website here <http:\\anahid-bauer.github.io> and my CV here <CV>
 -
-- 📫 You can contact me at anahid_bauer(at)imt-bs.eu
+- 📫 You can contact me at anahid.bauer(at)imt-bs.eu

 <!---
 --->